-In summary, we introduce a class of A-B hetero-layer intermetallic crystals and address the following specific questions.
-What are they?
-Broadly existing or not?
+In summary, we introduce the concept of HC and address the following specific questions.
+What is HC?
+Are they broadly existing or not?
 What are the main features?
-What influences or insights will they bring?
+What influences or insights will HC bring?

-It is inspired by simple intuition: make the random substitution in metallic alloys into an ordered A-B stacking; in other words, replace the layers in semiconductor hetero-structures by some metallic ingredients, such as TM-layers and cations.
+HC is inspired by simple intuition: make the random substitution in metallic alloys into an ordered A-B stacking; in other words, replace the layers in semiconductor hetero-structures by some metallic ingredients, such as TM-layers and cations.
 To make the idea precise, four definitions are given (Sec.
 2): (i) bulk materials, (ii) cation layers plus TM-layers, (iii) A-B stacking and reduced symmetry, (iv) formed with two parent phases.

-Hetero-crystals may exist broadly, as seen in Fig. 4, 9.
-By computational searching in phosphides of 1144-phase (TM=Fe, Ru, Co, Ni), we found a series of stable structures at ambient temperatures and pressures, particularly for Fe- and Ru-phosphides.
+HC may exist broadly, as seen in Fig. 4, 9.
+By computational searching in phosphides of 1144-phase (TM=Fe, Ru, Co, Ni), we found a series of stable structures at ambient temperatures and pressures, particularly for Feand Ru-phosphides.
 The most promising ones are put in Table V for a quick survey.
 Our prediction is supported by synthesis of high-purity KCaRu4P4.
 The mechanism is the battling of enthalpy and configuration entropy.
-The enthalpy rises from size effects and charge balance, which could be characterized by two descriptors $\Delta c$ and $\Omega$ (Fig. 9).
+The enthalpy rises from size effects and charge balance, which could be characterized by two descriptors Δc and Ω (Fig. 9).

-For crystal features, the TM-layers commonly has strong distortion (5%~10%) compared with the parent phase.
-Besides, we suggest two universal latent rules: middle point rule $c{1144} = \frac{1}{2}(c{122}^A + c{122}^B)$ , and R-c rule $\Delta c \simeq 5.0 \cdot \Delta R$ .
-For electronic features, they commonly exhibit Fermi pockets, and weakening dispersion along the z-axis (Sec.
+For crystal features, the TM-layers in HC commonly has strong distortion (5%~10%) compared with the parent phase.
+Besides, we suggest two universal latent rules: middle point rule $c{1144} = \frac{1}{2}(c{122}^A + c{122}^B)$, and R-c rule $\Delta c \simeq 5.0 \cdot \Delta R$.
+For electronic features, HC commonly exhibit Fermi pockets, and weakening dispersion along the z-axis (Sec.
 3C).
-Because of having d- and f-orbitals, they are often compounds interesting for SC, magnetism, heavy Fermions, etc.
+Because HC have ions with d- and forbitals, they often build compounds interesting for SC, magnetism, heavy Fermions, etc.

-These compounds upgrade our viewpoint about alloys, as they are always viewed as "binary" systems that combine two parent phases; that is, the parent phase plays a role of a structure motif that bridges the atom and the crystal.
+HC may upgrade our viewpoint about alloys, as HC are always viewed as "binary" systems that combine two parent phases; that is, the parent phase plays a role of a structure motif that bridges the atom and the crystal.
 Thus, It brings renewed interest of many known phases that can serve as the parent phase.
 Such insights also bring a new phase diagram that is coordinated by the so-called collective descriptors originating from parent phases.
 (Fig. 9).